UU Inclusive Teaching Toolbox

 In my lecture on how criminal law applies to cases of sexual violence, I provide a trigger warning to students in both the syllabus and before the class.
 This ensures that the topic does not take any of the students by surprise and they are able to prepare themselves mentally to participate or decide not to join the class.
 Given the high percentage of students at UU who have been victim of some form of sexual harassment, I find the trigger warning to be appropriate.

 By using trigger warnings, a teacher can notify students who experienced related trauma and enable them to decide whether they want to be confronted with it in an academic context or not.
-Trigger warnings can help these students prepare mentally for possibly triggering content or to decide to not read or watch the specific learning material that they may find too mentally damaging Eisner, S. 2013.
-Bi: Notes for a Bisexual Revolution.
-Berkeley, CA: Seal Press. .
+Trigger warnings can help these students prepare mentally for possibly triggering content or to decide to not read or watch the specific learning material that they may find too mentally damaging .
 This may benefit their wellbeing and thereby academic performance.
 For example, a student who is forewarned that the class will relate to something traumatic that they experienced may be able to prepare themselves and still participate in the discussion.
 Whereas without warning, they may be shocked by the topic and unable to participate meaningfully.

 Opponents of trigger warnings suggest that they are a way of censoring learning material and that it is impossible to know which students would find which parts of course material disturbing.
 The use of trigger warnings in class is up to the discretion of the lecturer, however it is recommended that lecturers consider carefully whether to use them or not.